kitadai31/revanced-patches-android6-7/README.md

 This way, you get both the old design and the stability of the latest patches.

 > Tip: Follow this [instructions](https://github.com/kitadai31/revanced-patches-android6-7/wiki/Spoof-app-version-information#-how-to-reflect-version-spoofing-immediately) to reflect version spoofing.

-## Todo
-~~I would like to quit developing based on 2.160.1 and remake it based on the latest RVX. (for well maintainability🔧, updated translation🌍 and new features✨)~~ it's difficult for me
-<sub>please someone recreate from scratch based on the latest RVX</sub>